-During 2000, our investment in Financial Security Assurance provided a \$3.6 million loss for the interim period though July 5, 2000 which resulted from realized investment losses in Financial Security Assurance's investment portfolio and increased expenses for employee equity-based compensation programs, which rose significantly after Financial Security Assurance's announcement of its acquisition by Dexia.
-Financial Security Assurance contributed \$19.5 million to net income during the year ended December 31, 1999.
+During 2000, our investment in FSA provided a \$3.6 million loss for the interim period though July 5, 2000 which resulted from realized investment losses in FSA's investment portfolio and increased expenses for employee equity-based compensation programs, which rose significantly after FSA's announcement of its acquisition by Dexia.
+FSA contributed \$19.5 million to net income during the year ended December 31, 1999.

 Losses and loss adjustment expenses totaled \$2,493.9 million for 2001 versus \$287.7 million for 2000 and \$242.3 million for 1999.
 The large increase in loss and loss adjustment expenses from 2000 to 2001 resulted from the Acquisition.
 During 2001, we incurred \$130.0 million in net losses at OneBeacon and Folksamerica resulting from the Attacks.
-The increase in loss adjustment expenses from 1999 to 2000 is primarily attributable to the acquisitions of PCA Property & Casualty and the Risk Capital Operations during 2000.
+The increase in loss and loss adjustment expenses from 1999 to 2000 is primarily attributable to the acquisitions of PCA and the Risk Capital Operations during 2000.